anthv1/anthv1/README.md

-- 👋 Hi, I’m @anthv1
+- 👋 Hi, I’m Anthony
-- 👀 I’m interested in boxing and music
+- 👀 I’m interested in Cyber Security and AI
-- 🌱 I’m currently learning data structure and algos
+- 🌱 I’m currently learning OOPs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...